capcodigital/devops-maturity/guidelines/security/implementation.md

 1. **Risk Mitigation**: It helps manage legal and compliance risks associated with open-source software.
 By identifying potential licensing conflicts or violations, organisations can proactively address and mitigate these issues, reducing legal liabilities.
 1. **Security Enhancement**: FOSS scanning tools can detect vulnerabilities and security issues in open-source components.
 This information enables organisations to patch or update these components to enhance the overall security of their software.
 1. **Component Inventory**: It creates and maintains an inventory of all open-source components used in a project.
 This transparency helps with documentation, tracking, and version control, simplifying the management of software dependencies.
-1. **Remediation Guidance**: FOSS scanning often provides recommendations for addressing identified issues, such as replacing components with known vulnerabilities or updating to the latest versions.
+1. **Remediation Guidance**: FOSS scanning often provides recommendations for addressing identified issues, such as replacing components containing known vulnerabilities or updating to the latest versions.
 This guidance aids in maintaining software quality and security.
 1. **Community Contribution**: By using FOSS scanning tools, organisations can contribute to the open-source community by reporting vulnerabilities, issues, or improvements, which benefits the wider ecosystem.